 - Pull the net curtains out and get rid of the extra water by gently squeezing the fabric – don’t wring the curtains, as this could damage them.

-- Move to ‘Step 2: The Wash’ or try the baking soda method instead of/as well.
+- Move to ‘Step 2: The Wash’ or try the bicarbonate of soda method instead of/as well.

-Method 3: Pull down your nets and soak them in a bowl, or a bath, that’s been filled with warm water and baking soda – this will remove any mould or mildew that has formed.
+Method 3: Pull down your nets and soak them in a bowl, or a bath, that’s been filled with warm water and bicarbonate of soda – this will remove any mould or mildew that has formed.

-- When the curtains are soaking in the warm water, add in some baking soda.
+- When the curtains are soaking in the warm water, add in some bicarbonate of soda.

 - A cupful is enough.